elastic/apm/specs/agents/tracing-spans-compress.md

 - If the span has `outcome` (i.e., `outcome` is present and it's not `null`) then it should be `success`.
   It means spans with outcome indicating an issue of potential interest should not be compressed.

-The latter condition is important so that we don't remove (compress) a span that may be the parent of a downstream service.
+The second condition is important so that we don't remove (compress) a span that may be the parent of a downstream service.
 This would orphan the sub-graph started by the downstream service and cause it to not appear in the waterfall view.

 ```java